-Michael W. Suleiman Chair and Political Science professor Sabri Ciftci hosted and organized a workshop at K-State entitled “After the Uprisings: Public Opinion, Gender, and Conflict in the Middle East” on May 5th.
+Michael W. Suleiman Chair and associate professor Sabri Ciftci hosted and organized a workshop at K-State entitled “After the Uprisings: Public Opinion, Gender, and Conflict in the Middle East” on May 5th.
 The workshop provided a unique forum to discuss the current state of knowledge on politics in Middle East and was well attended by faculty, students, military personnel, and community members.
 The day long session was one of a series of events the department has planned to highlight the Suleiman Chair and the study of Arab and Middle Eastern issues at Kansas State University.
-Continue reading “Political Science Department Hosts Conference on Middle East Politics”

 Retired Air Force General and interim KSU President Richard Myers co-taught Kansas State University’s American Foreign Policy class with Michael Flynn, assistant professor in political science, this spring.